 The quality of your video and the video of other participants and performance of trember in general depends on the internet connection and network parameters.
 We use a technology called Web-RTC which requires standard internet connection characteristics:

-- For most other video solutions, 10 Mb/sec is minimum for a stable connection, 30 Mb/sec is perfect.
+- As for most other video solutions, 10 Mb/sec is minimum for a stable connection, 30 Mb/sec is perfect.
 Check your bandwidth here.
 We recommend you test trember even if your bandwidth is lower, since connection depends on many factors.

 - Your latency should be less than 100 ms on your network at best, 400 ms at maximum (issues may occur).
 You can check your latency by running a ping test.